gdbooks/LegacyOpenGL/Chapter5/defmat.md

 ```

 Keep in mind that any polygons you draw after calling GL.Material will be affected by the material settings until the next call to GL.Material

+## Shinines
+Try looking at something metallic and something cloth under a direct light.
+You'll notice that the metalic obejct appears to be shiny, while the clothisn't.
+This is because the light striking the cloth object is mostly scattered by the rough cloth surface, whereas light is reflecting directly on the smooth metal surface.